coderefinery/ase-workshop-2019/ase-talk.md

    introduced , and get to green quickly.

 ---
+# Pair programming and Test Driven Development
+"TDD supported with pair programming is a natural fit.
+Learning TDD is made dramatically easier with a support system in place.
+Developers are more likely to revert to old, non-TDD habits without a bit of peer pressure from their teammates.
+Sittint with an experienced TDDer can be more than half the time need to ingrain the habit of TDD.
+Swapping pairs can help ensure that tests are writte first and with care.

+How to balance pair programming?
+"But a team full of siloed devlopers, with little review and no shared knowledge, will create paint that will only continue to increase over time.
+---
 # References
 * tmux 2 productive mouse-free development by Brian Hogan, The Pragmatic Programmers / Chapter 5 pair programming with tmux
 * Beyond Legacy Code - Nine practices to extend the life (and value of) of Your Software , by David Scott Bernstein* Test Driven Development: By Example, by Kent Beck